molmod/tamkin/doc/tutorial/chemphys.rst

 particles sitting in the same reactor volume, :math:`V`.
 TAMkin also supports partition functions for gases in other dimensions, or even for systems that have no translational degrees of freedom at all.
-Moreover, for some applications, one needs to find the equilibrium between systems that are physically discjunct instead of sharing the same volume.
-Therefore we derive a more general expression in the following section that coincides with the form of McQuarry in the case of 3D gases.
+Moreover, for some applications, one needs to find the equilibrium between systems that are physically disjunct instead of sharing the same volume.
+Therefore we derive a more general expression in the following section that coincides with the form of McQuarrie in the case of 3D gases.

 General form